-H.265 or HVEC: It gives half the bitrate than H.264 and is good for playback high-resolution videos.
+H.265 or HVEC: It gives half the bitrate as H.264 and is good for playback of high-resolution videos.
 But the downside is that it uses about three times more resources than H.264.
-Also, even after some time of its release, it’s still not as popular as H.264,
+Also, even after some time after its release, it’s still not as popular as H.264,

 VP9: It is a royalty-free and open-source codec developed by Google.
 It gives half the bitrate of VP8 and like H.265 it is also good for high-resolution videos and live streaming.
 But it is more difficult to encode and is also not widely supported

 In simpler terms, a video needs to meet certain criteria in order to play on different devices or browsers.
 To convert them into the right format, video encoding is done to make sure that the video is playable regardless of the device.

 Having an in-house video encoding solution certainly has its own advantages.
 As it gives you better control over your workflow than any other solution online.
 This certainly helps in cases where the video files are quite large and need a lot of bandwidth.
 This is ideal for any business with a good team and infrastructure.

 In case you are a media platform or an e-learning platform, who wants to host their video online without facing the hassle of all the tech parts.
 It’s best that you opt for a video hosting service, which takes care of the encoding for you.

 Business video hosting services like VdoCipher take care of it automatically whenever you upload videos on their platform.
 The raw videos are encoded into all the relevant formats and sizes.
 Making it easier for you to host videos, by just clicking the upload button, without having to care about video encoding, codecs and so.